FusionAuth/fusionauth-site/site/_posts/2021-08-09-using-fusionauth-with-cockroachdb.md

 **Dan:** So you aren't using the hosted login pages (the FusionAuth provided login workflows) but instead using the APIs?
 And you built your own login pages and other flows?

 **Michael:** Exactly, we already had designed login pages as well as native apps with logins and only wanted to store those credentials in a better way.
 An example for a custom flow on our side would be the password less flow.
-We request a token and then send the authentication email ourself through SendGrid.
+We request a token and then send the authentication email through SendGrid, rather than via FusionAuth.
 This simplifies how we design our email templates.

 We would like to use Social Logins, like Facebook, Google and Apple, but right now are restricted as it fails because of [one query in the connector](https://fusionauth.io/community/forum/topic/950/cockroach-compatibility-problem-on-connector-signin).
 I have no clue when this will be fixed in cockroachdb or changed in FusionAuth.